Lungs and diaphragm in human body

 Cardiac arrest and resuscitation, sudden fall to zero²

-Cardiac arrest and resuscitation capnogram
+Cardiac arrest and resuscitation, sudden fall to zero capnogram

 EtCO2 monitoring provides a continuous information in detecting return of spontaneous circulation during cardiac resuscitation.